Skip to main content

 12. Smoothie

-A smoothie is a wonderful way to get lots of good nutrition.
-By adding in protein, you also help make it a filling snack.
+A smoothie is a wonderful way to get lots of good nutrition and it’s easy to add a little protein to it.
 A simple recipe of frozen fruit, a handful of spinach, and 1 cup of soymilk is all you need to get in about 7 grams of protein.
 Try this simple, plant-based Kid-Friendly Green Smoothie recipe for a nutrient-packed option.

 13. Hard-Boiled Egg + Tangerine

-Eggs are a wonderful source of protein and therefore are a filling snack option.
-Pair one hard-boiled egg with a tangerine for 6 grams of protein for a sweet and savory combo that’s sure to fill kids up.
+Eggs are a wonderful source of protein and very easy to incorporate into snack time.
+Pair one hard-boiled egg with a tangerine for 6 grams of protein for a sweet and savory combo.

 14. Turkey Avocado Roll-Ups

-There’s something just so delicious about a slice of deli meat wrapped around a slice of avocado.
-It’s also a nutritious and filling snack!
-Combine 1 ounce of deli meat and a ¼ of an avocado for about 6 grams of protein.
+This combo is an easy “recipe” for a protein snack for kids.
+Use 1 ounce of deli meat and a ¼ of an avocado, cut into slices to provide about 6 grams of protein.
+Simply wrap the avocado slices with a slice of turkey.
 These are perfect to make ahead and take on the go.

 15. Snack Balls

 Cookies are a delicious snack, but they rarely offer much protein.
-To fix that, I turned one of my family’s favorite cookies into a nutritious snack that provides 5 grams of protein for two balls.
-Try this easy, plant-based recipe for Monster Cookie Balls that tastes like cookie dough but actually fills you up (in a healthier way!).
+To fix that, I turned one of my family’s favorite cookies into a snack that provides 5 grams of protein for two balls.
+Try this easy, plant-based recipe for Monster Cookie Balls that tastes like cookie dough!

 Resources